Rayyan-mohammed/NMIMS-Anonymous-Complaint-Portal/README.md

 - All complaints are stored without user-identifying information.
 - Reference numbers are generated for tracking.
 - Only authorized personnel can access the admin panel.
+- CSRF protection and input validation are implemented.

 ## Customization

 - Update the logo and branding in the HTML files as needed.
 - Modify escalation levels or add new schools by updating the form and database.
+- Extend admin roles or complaint categories in the database and UI.

 ## License